EDUCATIONAL ADVENTURES

 Logbook Entry:

-• Advisers will accompany students during these events and they will record all overnight activity events in logbook.
-Overnight events may vary with the chaperone/adviser ratio.
+• Advisers will accompany students during these events, and they will record all overnight activity events in the CYSP tab.

-• Advisers or scholars can enter overnight activity information in CYSP logbooks as “Camp”, “Lock-in”, “College Trip (Out of Town)”, “Out of town trip” or “Overnight Activity”.
+• Only Advisors can enter overnight activity information in the CYSP tab “College Trip (Out of Town)”, “Out of town trip”, or “Overnight Activity”.

-• If out of town trip is two days or more, it will count as overnight through the system.
+• If an out-of-town trip is two days or more, it will count as an overnight through the SIS system.
 Advisers or scholars just need to enter the number of trip days in CYSP logbooks as “Out of town trip” or “College Trip (Out of Town)”.

 Cultural Exposure